10. Snatch (2000)

 Passing the torch to a younger fighter can be difficult, especially when that athlete hasn’t come to grips with reality.
 Tully (Stacy Keach) is inspired by a much younger boxer Ernie (Jeff Bridges) to return to the ring and become champ.

 Unquestionably, both fighters seem up for the challenge mentally, but that’s only half of the battle.
-A top 10 boxing movies entry with the word fat in its title?
-Yes, boxing film classic Fat City gets it done.
+A top 10 boxing movies entry with the word fat in its title Makes our countdown?
+Yes, film classic Fat City packs a punch.

 Director: John Huston